Abhishekabysm/Learning-Full-Stack-Web-Development/Hacker Simulator/README.md

 ## Features

-- **Interactive Terminal:** Users can type commands and receive responses, simulating a hacker environment.
 - **Animated Text:** Typing animations and effects create a realistic terminal feel.
-- **Customizable Commands:** Add or modify commands to enhance the simulation.
 - **Responsive Design:** The interface adjusts to different screen sizes for an optimal experience on any device.

 ## Demo